Latest News & Events

 GIFT tots

-Our next session will be on Friday14th February in the Richard Reynolds Centre, Blessed Sacrament.
+Our next session will be on Friday 28th February in the Richard Reynolds Centre, Blessed Sacrament.

 If you and your little ones would like to join us please register using this link: Gift Tots Link